-4.1 Forward foreign currency contracts
+4.1 Forward foreign exchange contracts

-Forward currency contracts are primarily used by the Fund to economically hedge against foreign currency exchange rate risks on its non New Zealand denominated securities.
-Forward foreign currency contracts are contractual obligations to buy or sell one currency on a future date in exchange for a second currency at a specified forward foreign exchange rate which is established in an organised market.
-The forward contracts are agreed between the parties to the contract and are not traded on an exchange.
-The Fund's open positions in forward contracts at balance date are outlined below:
+Forward foreign exchange contracts are primarily used by the Fund to economically hedge against foreign currency exchange rate risks on its non New Zealand dollar denominated securities.
+Forward foreign exchange contracts are contractual obligations to buy or sell one currency on a future date in exchange for a second currency at a specified forward foreign exchange rate which is established in an organised market.
+The forward foreign exchange contracts are agreed between the parties to the contract and are not traded on an exchange.
+The Fund's open positions in forward foreign exchange contracts at balance date are outlined below: